lochbrunner/symbolic-reasoning/README.md

 * Fitting :heavy_check_mark:
 * Parsing of binary operators :heavy_check_mark: (Using nom)
-* Randomly generating of calculations :x: (tracing)
+* Randomly generating of calculations :soon: (tracing)
-* Broothforce breath first search and pattern matching for undoing generated calculations
+* Brute Force breath first search and pattern matching for undoing generated calculations
 * Adapter to TensorFlow :x:
 * Modeling and Training :x:
 * Using inferencing for solving manual and generated calculations :x: